Elliott wins at Roval as champ Busch bounced from playoffs

 Elliott advanced along with Denny Hamlin and Kurt Busch, who won the first two races of the second round, along with Kevin Harvick, Martin Truex Jr., Joey Logano and Alex Bowman.

-Bowman battled anxiety through the race as he worried Kyle Busch would win the race and the automatic berth into the next round.
+Bowman battled anxiety through the race as he worried Kyle Busch would win bump him from the playoffs.
 When Busch didn’t pit, Bowman nervously asked his Hendrick Motorsports team if he was about to be eliminated.

 It didn’t matter as Elliott took control of the race to win in his Hendrick Chevrolet and proved to be the best active road course racer in NASCAR with a 42% winning percentage.